-This datapoint measures the percent of long-term residents that have received the flu and pneumonia vaccines.
-Respiratory viruses can be fatal for nursing home residents, making these vaccines critical to patient care.
+This datapoint is a measure of the percentage of long-term stay residents who were administered the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for seniors, making these vaccines critical to patient safety.

 Residents Maintain Autonomy

-This indicates the percent of patients that needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living may be a sign of erosion of a patient's well-being.
+This tells you the percent of residents who required increased assistance with activities of daily living over time.
+High levels of needing for assistance with activities of daily living could indicate the decline of a patient's well-being.

 Ability to Keep Residents Mobile

 In Diamond Care Center, 16.22% Percentage of Residents